kodadot/subwork/docs/membership.md

 daypass
 ---
+- 20€ / day
-- We are happy to give you a first tryout for the first review on Google Maps to let you explore if it's the fitting coworking you've been looking for.
+- However, we are happy to give you a first day for the review on Google Maps, to let you explore if it's the fitting coworking place you've been looking for.
 - [Google Maps ⭐️ Review](https://g.page/r/CWs7EEKFN9-zEBE/review)

 ![subwork_hacker_stand](pics/subwork_hacker_stand.png.webp)